HellOwhatAs/CS3612/homework2/report.md

 When $\lambda = 10^5$, the loss is minimul.
 And the visualization of the weight vector $\beta$ is:
 ![](./hw2/assets/task2.svg)
+It can be seen from the figure above that as $\lambda$ goes higher, $\beta_i$ goes smaller.
+And all $\beta_i$ is a lot less than the result in Task(1).
+This shows that using Ridge Regression can prevent $\beta_i$ becoming too large.
+And the loss is also smaller than the loss in Task(1), which shows that Ridge Regression can prevent over-fitting.
+However, when $\lambda$ goes too high, the loss becomes larger because if $\beta_i$ is too small, it cannot represent enough feature to predict the value of $Y$.
 ### Task(3) Using RBF kernel regression to solve the regression problem.
 The loss can be written as:
 $$